 &lt;sup>5 After the Flood, the age of men gradually decreased, but Moses still lived 120 years, about 500 years later.
-However, I understand that the intended meaning here is different: God was predicting the Flood, which would destroy everyone except the eight, 120 years from then.
+However, I understand that the intended meaning here is different: God was predicting the Flood, which would

 &lt;sup>6 "And also afterward" refers to what happened after the Flood.
 Obviously, after the Flood there was no longer a 'daughter of Cain', so those three words close the issue against the thesis of the 'sons of Shem'.
 From Deuteronomy 2:10-12 and 20-21 we can understand that already in the time of Abraham, and even before, other mixed races had emerged, with impressive size.
 Deuteronomy 3:11 expressly says that Og, king of Bashan, was the last of his race, the Rephaim, who were similar to the Anakim; and it also says that his bed was about 4.5 meters long, which allows us to imagine that Og himself was about 4 meters tall.
 Thirty-eight years earlier the spies, wanting to defame the land, spoke of a number of giants, sons of Anak, who are specifically called Nephilim (Numbers 13:33).
-Four hundred years later, David still had to face Goliath, and others of his race, the Raphaim (1 Chronicles 20:4-8), only his height was only three meters, not four (1 Samuel 17:4).
+Four hundred years later, David still had to face Goliath, and others of his race, the Raphaim (1 Chronicles 20:4-8), except that his height was only three meters, not four (1 Samuel 17:4).

 &lt;sup>7 This description indicates that something strange had happened.
-An ordinary human being is certainly capable of doing bad things and perpetrating perverse deeds, but not 100% of the time, unless they are fully surrendered to Satan.
-But the hybrid offspring, on the other hand, would be totally bad.
-Just think about it for a moment.
-According to Jude 18-19, "in the last time" men will be "soulish" [characterized by soul] (Greek ψυχικοι), "not having a spirit".
-This is what the Text says.
-Your Bible probably says "not having the Spirit", but in the Text there is no definite article.
-Further, the description of such people that occupies Jude 8-16 is beyond scathing - it is a totally lamented that He had made man on the earth, and it grieved Him in His heart.
+An ordinary human being is certainly capable of doing bad things and perpetrating perverse deeds, but not 100% of the time, unless they are fully surrendered to lamented that He had made man on the earth, and it grieved Him in His heart.
 7 And Jehovah said: "I will blot out the man whom I have created from the face of the earth: both man and animal, and creeping thing and even birds of the air; because I lament having made them".